Guide summary

 - Avoid this shortcut if

-- Do not buy a value-tier laptop for school until the major's software list and platform requirements are clear.
+- Do not buy a budget laptop for school until the major's software list and platform requirements are clear.

 - Next step

-- Use the college page to separate platform fit from the value-tier shortlist.
+- Use the college page to separate platform fit from this budget shortlist.

 Thin-light value path